 Michaelis-Menten kinetic constants for each of the 104 mutants were determined using the colorimetric assay of pNPG hydrolysis and are represented as a heatmap in Figure 2.
-Ten biological replicates of the wild type enzyme have an average kcat of 880 ± 10 min–1, KM of 5 ± 0.2 mM, and kcat/KM of 171,000 ± 8000 M–1 min–1.
+Ten biological replicates of the wild type enzyme has an average kcat of 880 ± 10 min–1, KM of 5 ± 0.2 mM, and kcat/KM of 171,000 ± 8000 M–1 min–1.
 To determine kinetic constants, observed rates at 8 substrate concentrations were fit to the Michaelis-Menten equation.
 Experimentally measured kinetic constants for each mutant and nonlinear regression analyses can be found in Supplemental Table X.